How we teach Science:

 At EWPS, the National Curriculum Programmes of Study and the Early Years Foundation Stage Curriculum define our Science curriculum.
-As part of our long term planning, year groups are allocated Science topics to ensure that children cover all aspects of science as they progress through the school.
-Lessons are supplemented with resources and real life experiences to maximise opportunities for practical work and cross-curricular links
+As part of our long term planning, year groups are allocated Science topics throughout the year to ensure that children cover all aspects of science as they progress through the school.
+Lessons are supplemented with resources and real life experiences to maximise opportunities for practical work and cross-curricular links.

 The practicalities of Science at EWPS

 - Science is linked to practical experiences whenever appropriate.